shikato/FCEvernoteReminder/README.md

 [fcEvernoteReminder.js]()

-If you want to change times when FCEvernoteReminder task executes.
+If you want to change times when FCEvernoteReminder task is executes.
 Please modify the following code.
 ```xml
 <dict>